 1. Build a transparent process that begins well before termination

-It can be tempting to rip the band-aid off when firing someone.
+It can be tempting to rush through the process when letting an employee go.
 You probably want to get this difficult task out of the way.

-While this may be easy on the person doing the firing, it will damage morale for the rest of your team (not to mention your former employee).
-The feeling that they too could be asked to leave out of the blue won’t sit well.
+While rushing may be easy on the person doing the firing, it will damage morale for the rest of your team (not to mention your former employee).
+The feeling that they could also be asked to leave without warning won’t sit well.

-They should have received written warnings, been placed on review or probation and been given support to rectify the problem before dismissal is considered.
+The person being terminated should receive written warnings, be placed on review or probation and be given support to rectify the problem before dismissal is considered.

-Most of all, they should be made aware that dismissal is a likely outcome if no change occurs.
+Most of all, the person involved should be made aware that dismissal is a likely outcome if no change occurs.

-If you’ve done this correctly, most employees will agree to leave by mutual consent rather than forcing you to terminate.
+If you’ve followed processes correctly, most employees will agree to leave by mutual consent rather than forcing you to terminate.
 In effect, their shortcomings will do the firing for you.

 2. Handle any administrative issues early

-Dismissing someone involves a lot of admin.
-Being on top of this from the moment you decide to fire will help you avoid potentially costly slip-ups, like late final payments and confusion over benefits.
+Dismissing someone involves a lot of admin, so staying organized from the start will help you avoid costly slip-ups, such as late final payments and confusion over benefits.

-When building your checklist of admin tasks, think about the questions you’re likely to face from the person leaving.
-At the very least, ensure you’re thoroughly prepared to answer all of the following:
+When building your checklist of admin tasks, think about the questions you’re likely to face from the person leaving during offboarding.
+At the very least, ensure you’re thoroughly prepared to answer all of the following questions:

 What is their notice period?

-How and when will they get their final paycheck (or severance pay)?
+How and when will they get their final pay (or severance pay)?

 What happens to their leave allowance?